What is Smart beta investing?

-Smart beta – also known as strategic beta, alternative beta, fundamental beta, advanced beta, enhanced beta, and probably a few other names – aims to combine elements of passive index investing and active fund management to deliver the best of both worlds: transparency, broad diversification, and market-beating returns – all at low cost.
-What more could you ask for?
+Smart beta – also known as strategic beta, alternative beta, fundamental beta, advanced beta, and enhanced beta – aims to combine elements of passive index investing and active fund management to deliver the best of both worlds: transparency, broad diversification, and market-beating returns – all at low cost.

 The first share market indices were designed to measure the broad market and serve as a point of comparison for ‘active’ (stock picking) fund managers.
 They typically weighted stocks by size – the stocks with the biggest market value made up a larger portion of the index.

-When John Bogle launched the first index fund in 1975, it was intended as a sensible, low-cost way for individuals to invest into these such indices.
+When John Bogle, founder of Vanguard, launched the first index fund in 1975, it was intended as a sensible, low-cost way for individuals to invest into these indices.
 The Vanguard 500 Index was not intended to beat the market, but simply ensure investors kept up with the stocks in it.

-Over 40 years, Vanguard has now grown into the largest mutual fund manager in the world with over US$3 trillion under management and index investing has become so popular that an entire industry has emerged on the back of it.
+Over 50 years, Vanguard has grown into the largest mutual fund manager in the world with over US$7 trillion under management and index investing has become so popular that an entire industry has emerged on the back of it.

 All index funds, by definition, are passive investments.
 This includes smart beta.
 There’s no fund manager making trading decisions and all buying and selling is done according to a strict set of rules.